How Long Can Indoor Pets Play Outside in Winter ?

 This age-old question really depends on many factors.
 As a rule of thumb, if you are cold outside, your pet is also cold!
-However, dogs and cats with long hair that are traditionally found in cold environments–think Siberian Huskies, Great Pyrenees, Akitas and Maine Coon cats–can withstand much colder temperatures than breeds such as Chihuahuas, Italian Greyhounds or Sphinx cats.
+However, cold weather dogs and cats with long hair that are traditionally found in cold environments–think Siberian Huskies, Great Pyrenees, Akitas and Maine Coon cats–can withstand much colder temperatures than breeds such as Chihuahuas, Italian Greyhounds or Sphinx cats.

 If your pet has a thick, full winter coat, they may be able to easily withstand temperatures below freezing for long periods of time, given that they have adequate access to shelter, fresh water and food.